inlineTextStyle="/Display 2xl"

 4. Zero Aesthetic Value — Industrial White Roof Look

 Your architect designed a finished amenity deck.
 The roofer installed a white industrial roof.
 Tenants call it "the rooftop parking lot."
 Lease-up slows.
 The competing building down the street has a Dec-Tec finished terrace in slate or wood-plank aesthetic — and they're winning the tenant.
-Dec-Tec offers 11+ decorative finishes that ARE the waterproofing, not a coating on top.
+Dec-Tec offers 11+ decorative finishes that ARE the waterproofing, not a separate finish layer.

 5. Warranty Void Under Pedestrian Traffic